How to Start a Virtual Assistant Business (2025) – Beginner’s Guide

 You have three options at your disposal:

-Each of these options have their own advantages and disadvantages that you should consider.
+Each of these options has it’s own advantages and disadvantages that you should consider.
 More importantly, the business structure that you select determines how you’ll pay your taxes, the level of your personal liability, and more.

 Our recommendation is to hire professional LLC services to handle your business formation and successfully register your company to avoid legal issues, compliance violations, and paying hefty fines.